 - Too little water can make the preparation too concentrated.
 This would cause your baby’s organs to work extra hard, leaving your baby dehydrated and or constipated.

 Use the prepared formula quickly or store it immediately.

 - Unopened infant formula should be stored indoors in a cool and dry place.
 Do not put your baby’s formula in your vehicles, garage, or any other place outdoors for a long period of time.

 - Always make sure you check the expiry date on the container of the infant formula before you use it.

 - Use it within 2hours after you prepare it or 1hour after you start feeding your baby.
 Do not leave your prepared formula out at room temperature longer than this.
 It would get spoilt.

-If you are mixed feeding, learn more about storing breastmilk and reasons for alterations in taste during storage in other posts.
+If you are mixed feeding, follow this link to learn more about storing breastmilk.

 - If you do not plan on using your prepared formula within 2hours, store it in the fridge immediately and use within 24hours.